It's time to control with Esper

 Bitter Triumph is not played in 4 copies unlike Get Lost just because it is less versatile and more expensive in terms of resources.
 It completes a good removal spell package at 2 mana anyway.

-Lend a Ham has long been the best single removal of the format due to the possibility to cast Porcine Portent in late stages of the game.
-It also exiles enemy creatures and this is a big advantage against different matchups (one on all reanimator).
+Lend a Ham has long been the best single removal of the format due to the possibility of casting Porcine Portent in late stages of the game.
+It also exiles enemy creatures and this is a big advantage against different matchups (one being all reanimator).
 Porcine Portent is the perfect upside for this card as it can act as a second removal against spells or artifacts at later stages of the game.

 Draw Spells